Nexmo/stitch-android-quickstart/docs/4-enable-audio.md

 }
 ```

 After we ask the user for the `RECORD_AUDIO` permission we'll get the result of their decision in `onRequestPermissionsResult()` If they granted it we'll call `toggleAudio()` to enable/disable audio in the app.
-If the user didn't grant the decision we'll pop a toast and log out that we need to enable audio permissions to continue.
+If the user didn't grant the permission we'll pop a toast and log out that we need to enable audio permissions to continue.

 ```java
 // ChatActivity.java